emmapbingham/agentic-newsroom/README.md

-# GAIN Agentic AI Investigative Journalism Challenge — our entry
+# agentic-newsroom (GAIN Entry)

+Our entry for the [Agentic AI in Investigative Journalism Challenge](https://generative-ai-newsroom.com/announcing-the-winners-of-the-agentic-ai-investigative-challenge-76f119cc35ca) hosted by Northwestern GAIN.

 **Team:** Emma Bingham and Ian Clester.